lukas-al/dissertation_rag/README.md

 # To-Do list

+- Get a narrative going
+    - Bring in data from a bunch of different time periods
+    - Construct examples of performance differences

+- Search is somewhat ok as you can filter
+- RAG is worse as it leads to confusion

-- Get the chain working with the web service
+- Stuff the document with the metadata
-- **Finish all documents for submission**

 To do detail:
 - Split the documents into appropriately sized nodes